rezelution/se_project_express/README.md

 - Enabled **profile editing** (name and avatar updates)
 - Secure routes with ownership checks and user-based content access
 - Extended schema validation for all endpoints and models
+- **Centralized error handling** using custom error constructors and middleware
+- **Request validation** using Joi and Celebrate in a separate middleware
+- **Structured logging** implemented via Winston for both requests and errors

 ---